Fiscal risk leads Bolsonaro to pay higher interest since Dilma - 07/08/2022 - Market

 The economist also cites revenue waiver measures with tax cuts and the reflexes of the PEC of goodness.

-For Damasceno, the deterioration of the fiscal risk is gaining more strength now because the Bolsonaro government is trying to circumvent the spending cap for the second time in six months after the PEC dos Precatórios, which postponed the payment of judicial debts and changed the way in which the tax cap is calculated. expenses to open a space of R$ 115 billion in expenses.
+For Damasceno, the deterioration of fiscal risk gains more strength now because the Bolsonaro government tries to circumvent the spending ceiling for the second time in six months after the PEC dos Precatórios, which postponed the payment of judicial debts and changed the way in which the ceiling was calculated. expenses to open a space of R$ 115 billion in expenses.
 Now, the new bill is R$ 41.25 billion.

 “We are doing this to cover expenses that are clearly electoral.
 If it wasn’t, it wouldn’t be dated to end on December 31”, he adds.